Controlled-Controlled-Phase Gates for Superconducting Qubits Mediated by a Shared Tunable Coupler: Error Contributions

 \section{Error Contributions}

 To assess the expected performance of the gate operations, we evaluate the error contributions from coherent errors and from decoherence on the CCPHASE($\pi$) gate.
-The coherent errors of \SI{0.42}{\percent} are dominated by leakage, i.e., all population losses $\Lambda_s = \sum_{f \neq i} {\bra{f} U \ket{i}}$ from computational states $\ket{i}\in\mathcal{C}$ to states outside the computational subspace $\ket{f}\in s=\bar{\mathcal{C}}$ [blue bars in Fig.~\ref{fig:ccphase_gate}(d)], which are caused by imperfect adiabatic pulses.
+The coherent errors of \SI{0.42}{\percent} are dominated by leakage, i.e., all population losses $\Lambda_s = \sum_{f \neq i} {\bra{f} U \ket{i}}^2$ from computational states $\ket{i}\in\mathcal{C}$ to states outside the computational subspace $\ket{f}\in s=\bar{\mathcal{C}}$ [blue bars in Fig.~\ref{fig:ccphase_gate}(d)], which are caused by imperfect adiabatic pulses.
 Transitions to other computational states ${\ket{f}\in s=\mathcal{C}\setminus \{\ket{i}\}}$ [orange bars in Fig.~\ref{fig:ccphase_gate}(d)] caused by imperfections in single-qubit gates are another coherent error source leading to off-diagonal elements in the propagator [Fig.~\ref{fig:ccphase_gate}(c)].
 For a single flux pulse most of the losses occur from the states $\ket{111}$ and $\ket{011}$ (see Appendix~\ref{app:pulse_par_opt}).
 However, permuting the states with the interleaved single-qubit pulses distributes the leakage over all computational states.
 Note that the coherent errors scale with the number of flux pulses.
 For the CPHASE gate, which uses two flux pulses, coherent errors amount to \SI{0.23}{\percent} roughly a factor two smaller than CCPHASE gate, which uses four.

 In addition to leakage, decoherence of both qubits and the coupler will limit the achievable gate fidelities.
-In particular, because of the transmon-like character of the tunable coupler charge noise may induce errors due to the hybridization in higher-excitation manifolds.
-We, therefore, simulate the open-system dynamics of the system by solving the time-evolution under the Lindblad master equation
+In particular, because of the transmon-type tunable coupler charge noise may induce errors due to the hybridization in higher-excitation manifolds.
+We therefore simulate the open-system dynamics of the system by solving the time-evolution under the Lindblad master equation